pyratemp

 [3]"There should be one -- and preferably only one -- obvious way to do it."
 [The Zen of Python])

-The template can contain placeholders, which get replaced by a string. pyratemp has two different placeholders:
+The template can contain placeholders, which are replaced by the evaluated result of their contents. pyratemp has two different placeholders:

 • @!EXPR!@ escaped substitution: special characters are escaped